dluitel/refsq23/README.md

 # REFSQ
-This repository contains implementation and evaluation artifacts for "Using Language Models for Enhancing the Completeness of Natural-language Requirements" in sumbission to REFSQ 2023.
+This repository contains the implementation and evaluation artifacts for "Using Language Models for Enhancing the Completeness of Natural-language Requirements" in sumbission to REFSQ 2023.

 # Prerequisite